Adverbs for Class 7

 Irregular Verbs

 The formation of verbs for irregular verbs doesn't follow the typical pattern of adding "-ly" to the end like regular verbs do.
-Instead, they undergo specific changes.
+Rather, they go through certain transformations.
 Here's a simple table to help explain the formation of adverbs of irregular verbs:

 Base Verb